Year of the Goat

 1. Symbol of Good Luck

 In Chinese, the word Yang shares the same pronunciation as Xiang, auspicious, standing for good luck.
 Many ancient instruments are carved with Ji Yang, carrying a lot of good luck.
-Inscriptions in tiles and bronze mirrors in the Han dynasty (202 BC-220), symbolize the expectation and blessing of good life.
+Inscriptions in tiles and bronze mirrors in the Han dynasty (202 BC-220) symbolize the expectation and blessing of a good life.

 2. Symbol of Justice

-Xiezhi (獬豸), a mysterious creature in Chinese mythology, looks like a Sheep, whose eyes bulged.
+Xiezhi (獬豸), a mysterious creature in Chinese mythology, looks like a Sheep, whose eyes bulge.
 With high wisdom, it can tell right and wrong, and distinguish between good and evil, loyalty and treachery.
 In ancient laws, Xiezhi was considered the symbol of justice, representing the majesty and sacred status of the law.
 In ancient times, Xiezhi would also appear in official clothes and government buildings.

 3. Symbol of Affluence